Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL)

 Developing women leaders in the university sector

 The Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL) exists to support, encourage and contribute to the development of women who are, or aspire to be, leaders within the university sector.
 Our goal is to increase women’s leadership capabilities and influence by enhancing their personal, professional and national-level skills and networks.
 This nationwide programme is endorsed by Universities New Zealand and developed by a steering group of experienced academic and senior women leaders.
 The Rt Hon Dame Patsy Reddy, Governor-General of New Zealand, was our Patron for her five-year term in office from 2017–2021

 Initial seed funding to set up the programme was provided by the Kate Edger Educational Charitable Trust, named in recognition of Kate Milligan Edger (1857–1935), the first woman to graduate with a Bachelor of Arts in the British Empire.
 Each programme participant is funded by their university.

-Who can attend the Te Manahua NZ Universities Women in Leadership courses?
+Who can attend Te Manahua NZUWiL programmes?

-women in, or aspiring to, senior leadership positions in academia such as professors, associate professors, Heads of School or Departments, Associate Deans, Chairs of major university committees, or principal investigators on major research projects
+- Women in, or aspiring to, senior leadership positions in academia such as professors, associate professors, heads of school or departments, associate deans, chairs of major university committees or principal investigators on major research projects.

 What do our programmes involve?